 On the other hand, Lasith Malinga will be badly missed.
 Out of form and low on fitness, he is closer to retirement than playing another World Cup.
 So the team is far from having a settled ODI unit, yet.
 A more committed and consistent Thisara Perera has the potential to be a match winner against any opponent.
 And Akila Dananjaya and Lakshan Sandakan are also poised to enhance Sri Lanka’s legacy of producing mystery spinners.
 Include Niroshan Dickwella, Kusal Janith Perera, Kusal Mendis and Nuwan Pradeep, and Sri Lanka may very well overcome its dubious dark horse status in the next World Cup.

 In 1996, the odds against Sri Lanka winning (even as a co-host) were as high as 33-1.
 In comparison, it’s 12-1 for 2019 amidst moderate expectations.
 Nevertheless, Sri Lanka have a history of punching above their weight and performing unexpectedly in major tournaments.
 Pinch-hitting in the restrictive first 15 overs gave them a competitive advantage in the 1996 World Cup.

 At the 2009 World Twenty20, Tillakaratne Dilshan’s audacious Dilscoop, and Malinga’s slow full tosses (they swerved away from right-handers towards the stumps) shell-shocked the opposition.
 What can they come up with next – two spinners opening the bowling?

 Let’s hope the players and administrators get their act together and come up with another ideal innovation in the 2019 World Cup.

-This article appears in the May 2018 issue of Living magazine.
+This article appeared in the May 2018 issue of LIVING magazine.